nicohlr/ipychart/docs/docs/user_guide/config.md

 #### Simple example

-Here is a example of what you can do to with the scales options (not exhaustive):
+Here is a example of what you can do to with the tooltips options (not exhaustive):

 ``` py